O-Rings - Lubricant - Tools

 Materials -- O-rings can be made of a variety of exotic materials, but some are inappropriate for SCUBA applications.
 ASTM International (ASTM), originally known as the American Society for Testing and Materials, publishes technical standards for O-ring materials.
 The materials commonly used in SCUBA applications appear in the following table.

-Hardness -- O-rings are commonly available with a hardness rating, as measured by an ASTM type-A Shore durometer, of about 70 (the "soft" kind) or more rarely a rating of around 90 (the "stiff" kind).
+Hardness -- O-rings are commonly available with a hardness rating, as measured by an ASTM type-A Shore durometer, of about 70 (softer) or more rarely a rating of 80 or 90 (harder).
 The harder O-rings are generally better suited to most of the SCUBA applications we describe.
-The soft O-rings are appropriate for dynamic applications where the O-ring is providing a seal with a moving part, such as inside swivels.
-The stiff O-rings are more durable in static applications where the O-ring is providing a seal with stationary parts, such as hose fittings.
+The softer O-rings are appropriate for dynamic applications where the O-ring is providing a seal with a moving part, such as inside swivels.
+The harder O-rings are more durable in static applications where the O-ring is providing a seal with stationary parts, such as hose fittings.

 Color and Appearance -- O-rings are available in nearly any color, although most commonly seen in black regardless of material.
 There are no O-ring color coding standards and thus color is not an indication of the material or quality.
-Even though most FKM O-rings are black, the FKM O-rings sold by Dive Gear Express are usually brown or green; simply to make them easily distinguishable from NBR O-rings which are usually black.
+The oxygen compatible O-rings sold by Dive Gear Express are usually brown, green, white or purple; simply to make them easily distinguishable from NBR O-rings which are usually black.
 O-ring materials also can not be distinguished from each other by their surface appearance, more a function of the manufacturer than the material.
-NBR is incorrectly said to have a shiny surface and FKM a matte surface.
-This is not a reliable indicator, and certainly not true if the O-ring has been lubricated.
 Just to be clear, the COLOR and SURFACE APPEARANCE of the O-ring is MEANINGLESS regarding their compatibility with oxygen.

 Caution: O-rings made from Hydrogenated Nitrile (HNBR) class materials are commonly available due to their resistance to many automotive fluids as well as refrigerant gases and their color is often green.
 However, HNBR compatibility with oxygen is typically considered poor.
 Do not assume an O-ring is suitable for use with Nitrox just because the color is green.